ambitioninc/django-entity-event/docs/advanced_features.rst

 subscriptions to ensure that users only see the events that they are interested in.
 In this discussion, we mentioned that by default, entities follow themselves, and their super entities.
-This following relationship is defined in two methods on the ``Medium`` model:
+This following relationship is defined in two methods on the :py:class:`~entity_event.models.Medium` model:
+:py:meth:`Medium.followers_of
+<entity_event.models.Medium.followers_of>` and
+:py:meth:`Medium.followed_by
-``Medium.followers_of`` and ``Medium.followed_by``.
-These two methods
+<entity_event.models.Medium.followed_by>`.
+These two methods are
-are inverses of each other and are used by the code that fetches events to determine the semantics of "only following" subscriptions.
+inverses of each other and are used by the code that fetches events to determine the semantics of "only following" subscriptions.

-It is possible to customize the behavior of these types of subscriptions by concretely inheriting from ``Medium``, and overriding these two functions.
+It is possible to customize the behavior of these types of subscriptions by concretely inheriting from :py:class:`~entity_event.models.Medium`, and overriding these two functions.
 For example, we could define a type of medium that provides the opposite behavior, where entities follow themselves and their sub-entities.

 .. code-block:: python